Mojo-Numerics-and-Algorithms-group/NuMojo/docs/readthedocs/docs/autodocs/core/matrix.md

 ```
 Summary

-Create a matrix from a matrix.
+Construct a matrix from matrix.

 Args: